sdcnku/micropython/docs/library/omv.image.rst

       ``alpha`` is a keyword argument which must be explicitly invoked in the function call by writing ``alpha=``.

+.. method:: image.max(image)

+   On a pixel-by-pixel level replace a pixel in this iamge with the maximum pixel value between this image and another image.

+   ``image`` can either be an image object or a path to an uncompressed image file (bmp/pgm/ppm).

+   Both images must be the same size and the same type (grayscale/rgb).

+   Not supported on compressed images.

+.. method:: image.min(image)

+   On a pixel-by-pixel level replace a pixel in this iamge with the minimum pixel value between this image and another image.

+   ``image`` can either be an image object or a path to an uncompressed image file (bmp/pgm/ppm).

+   Both images must be the same size and the same type (grayscale/rgb).

+   Not supported on compressed images.

+.. method:: image.remove_shadows([image])

+   Removes shadows from this image.

+   If no "shadow-free" version of the current image is passed this method will attempt to remove shadows from the image without a source of truth.
+The curent algorithm for this is suitable for removing shadows from flat uniform backgrounds.
+Note that this method takes multiple seconds to run and is only good for producing a shadow-free version of the image dynamically for real-time shadow removal.
+Future versions of this algorithm will be suitable for more environments but equally slow.

+   If a "shadow-free" version of the current image is paassed this method will remove all shadow in the image using the "source-of-truth" background shadow-free image to filter out shadows.
+Non-shadow pixels will not be filtered out so you may add new objects to the scene that were not previously there and any non-shadow pixels in those objects will show up.

+   This method is incredibly useful for frame differencing motion detection.

+   Only works on RGB565 images.

 .. method:: image.morph(size, kernel, mul=Auto, add=0)

    Convolves the image by a filter kernel.